kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/tynkerannoyances.md

 ### Editor in New IDE has broken or missing functions like flip

+(Actually, it is there, but it is not working apparently.)

 ### The tutorial editor is very buggy

 ### If I put in a youtube video in the first page of the tutorial,